Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of the vanishing theorems

-We will prove Theorem~\ref{thm-high-vanish} in Section~\ref{ssec-proof-vanish}.
+We will prove Theorems~\ref{thm-gen-vanish} and~\ref{thm-high-vanish} in Section~\ref{ssec-proof-vanish}.
 Before doing this, we need to establish some preliminaries concerning perverse sheaves on the basic building blocks of Proposition~\ref{pr-devissage}, namely (in rough order of difficulty) unipotent groups, tori and abelian varieties.

-Note that proving either Theorem~\ref{thm:vanishing-thm-intro} or Theorem~\ref{thm:equidis-thm-intro} for a given group~$G$ only involves the corresponding material for groups of the types which actually appear in Proposition~\ref{pr-devissage} applied to~$G$.
+Note that proving either Theorem~\ref{thm:vanishing-thm-intro} or Theorem~\ref{thm:equidis-thm-intro} for a given group~$G$ only involves the corresponding material for groups of the types that actually appear in Proposition~\ref{pr-devissage} applied to~$G$.
 In particular, for instance, the proof of Theorem~\ref{th-variance} (and other similar statements) only depends on the case of tori, i.e., on Section~\ref{ssec-tori}.

-To facilitate orientation, we list below the key statements about these groups; Section~\ref{ssec-proof-vanish} only requires these statements from the next three sections.
+To facilitate orientation, we list below the key statements about each type of groups; Section~\ref{ssec-proof-vanish} only requires these statements from the next three sections.

 \begin{enumerate} \item Unipotent groups: Proposition~\ref{prop-strat-unip}. \item Tori: Corollary~\ref{cor-split-torus}. \item Abelian varieties: Corollary~\ref{cor-av-hv-main} and the auxiliary Theorem~\ref{thm-strat-alt-orgo}, due to Orgogozo~\cite{Orgo_constr_mod}. \end{enumerate}